 The certification program will be supported by applicant fees.
-This money is used to pay for the examiners time and expenses (copying, phone, supplies, and mailing) and facility rental.
-The examiner's time will be contracted on a yearly basis.
+This money is used to pay for the examiners time and expenses (test preparation, logistical and location planning, shipping collections, travel, and supplies) and facility rental.
 Any excess income generated from certification (income from applicant fees less expenses for examination) will be retained in the NWL accounts and held to defray future deficits in that certification program.
 The Board will examine an annual accounting so that the application fees can be adjusted up or down as needed.